NestSI-21/cuckoo/README.md

 <h3>How it works? 🤔</h3>
 <p>- With Cuckoo you can create <b>events or announcements</b> that will be published on the platform's "Cuckoos feed" where you can find all the posts previously published by other members of your organisation.</p>
-<p>- These posts will also be sent to a channel on your <b>slack workspace</b>, depending on their category.
-A <b>reminder</b> will also be sent 1 day before the event starts.</p>
+<p>- These posts will also be sent to a channel on your <b>slack</b> workspace, depending on their category.
+A reminder will also be sent 1 day before the event starts.</p>
 <p>- Events will go into a <b>collective calendar</b>.
-This way you will quickly have access to what will be happening in the following days, so that you don’t miss a thing.</p>
+This way you can quickly have access to what will be happening in the following days, so you don’t miss a thing.</p>

 <a href="http://www.cuckoos.io/"><h3>Learn more</h3></a>